Credit where credit is due.

 There has been a resurgence of interest in Tharpe’s considerable influence on the rock’n’roll scene, with everyone from Little Richard to Bob Dylan mentioning her name in interviews over the years, claiming her unique fusion of gospel-inspired rock’n’roll combined with her electric guitar talents led them to explore the paths they did.

-Perhaps it was due to this string of mentions that Sister Rosetta Tharpe was finally recognised with a nomination and consequential induction into the Rock and Roll Hall of Fame as an ‘Early Influence’ in December 2017.
+Perhaps it was due to this string of mentions that Sister Rosetta Tharpe was finally recognised with a nomination and consequential induction into the Rock and Roll Hall of Fame as an ‘Early Influence’ in the late 2010s.

-Why we do not pay the same attention or give the same level of appreciation and acknowledgement to female artists as we do males is as perplexing as it is unfair, though as with Tharpe who broke through the barriers of racism, homophobia and sexism to become one of the most influential artists in music history, we are in the midst of massive changes in this respect, with female artists now refusing to be held back by the male-dominated industry any more.
+Why we do not pay the same attention or give the same level of appreciation and acknowledgement to female artists as we do males is as perplexing as it is unfair, though as with Tharpe who broke through the barriers of racism, homophobia and sexism to become one of the most influential artists in music history, we are slowly seeing a shift, with female artists refusing to be held back by the male-dominated industry.

 It’s because of strong, powerful, ambitious and relentless females that female, non-binary, transgender and LGBTIQ+ musicians today are able to speak openly about the inequality of the music industry and actually be heard.